Le0wl/ada-datastory-website/datastory.md

 [insert plot here showing off the responsemetrics]

 These metrics are all correlated to views because in order to interact with the video one has to click on it which qualifies as a view.
-Therefore in order to make the those what makes people more likely to comment and discuss these metrics were normalized by the views of the video
+Therefore in order to make the those what makes people more likely to comment and discuss these metrics were normalized by the views of the video.
 [insert correlation plot form samuel here]
 [insert normalized correlation plot form samuel here]